ljvmiranda921/ljvmiranda921.github.io/life/_posts/2025-10-28-grad-school-apps.md

 It's a decision that will dictate the next four to six years, and maybe the rest of your academic career.
 I just tell myself during those times that this was a good problem to have.

-> Getting into a PhD becomes a life decision moreso than a career decision.
+> Getting into a PhD becomes a life decision more so than a career decision.

 <div style="display: flex; justify-content: center;">
 <img src="/assets/png/grad-school/cornell3.png" width="220" style="border: 2px solid black; margin: 0 5px;">